bottlepy/bottle/README.md

 full-stack framework with a ton of features, but a useful mirco-framework for small web-applications that stays out of your way.

 Dependencies
 ------------

-`bottle.py` only depends on stdlib and is tested with python 2.5 and 2.6.
+`bottle.py` only depends on the Python Standard Library.
+If you want to use a HTTP server other than wsgiref.simple_server you may need cherrypy, flup or paste (your choice)

 Features
 --------